rueckstiess/mtools/README.md

                                    but not plotted.
 They are all drawn with the first call without --overlay.
 Use --reset to remove all overlays.
-      --no_duration                    plots vertical lines for each log line, ignoring the duration of the operation.
+      --no-duration                plots vertical lines for each log line, ignoring the duration of the operation.